-Banks have their own requirements which can include hefty minimum deposits and personal interviews, so it’s important to find out about those.
+Banks usually have their set requirements for opening a bank account, including hefty minimum deposits and personal interviews, so it’s important to find out about those.
 Some private banks prefer dealing with people who’ve been referred by existing customers.

 Credit cards are widely accepted, but there are extra charges for international cards.
-ATMs are everywhere, and are available 24 hours a day, 7 days a week.
-Foreign currency can be exchanged at banks, bureaux de changes and some hotels.
+ATMs are everywhere, and are available 24 hours a day, seven days a week.
+Foreign currency can be exchanged at banks, bureaux de change and some hotels.

 Taxes in Switzerland